jdunkerley/ToDosElectron/README.md

 }
 ```

 WebPack also needs to be told to call Babel.
-The loader setting in each rule can take an array of loaders which are loader in reverse order.
+The loader setting in each rule can take an array of loaders which are loaded in reverse order.
 Replacing `loader: 'ts-loader'` with `loader: ['babel-loader', 'ts-loader']` makes WebPack run the TypeScript code through the TypeScript compiler and then the Babel compiler.

 After re-running the build the new `main.js` will be very similar to the last version, but should allow for all ES2015 features: